Mer-SciCode/DNA-Protein-analysis/README.md

 We worked together on:

-Designing the GUI

-Implementing sequence analysis functions

-Testing and debugging
+Designing the GUI, Implementing sequence analysis functions, Testing and debugging

 **Future Improvements**